gpodergajs/pro-bit-test-app/Readme.md

 ### One-Time Setup & Daily Workflow

 1.  **Build and Start All Services:**
-    This command builds the frontend, backend, and Nginx services, and starts them.
-The frontend is automatically built as part of the Nginx Docker image.
+    This command builds the backend (with debugging enabled via `Dockerfile.dev`) and Nginx services, and starts them.
+The frontend Angular application is built as part of the Nginx Docker image.
     ```bash
     docker-compose -f docker-compose.yml -f docker-compose.dev.yml up --build
     ```